Gratitude as an attitude is calming and empowering.

 In Psychology we call it 'cognitive bias' which is that slanted way of thinking.
 Typically it is a negative bias that is in fact causing the person issue.
 Thing is, you may not see it as a bias, you may think its FULLY TRUE.
 After all, its your bias and its your mind so you are believing what you are telling yourself!

 Working with me or any therapist can feel challenging because of this.
 It is hard to question yourself and to let go of attitudes you have held on to.
 Thoughts and ways of speaking that were habits.
 Habits of thinking and speaking that you were not even fully aware were not helping you in life.
 Until your therapy work sheds light on them.

 What someone like me does with a person is to use techniques such as CBT (cognitive behavioural therapy) to help a person begin to realise those biases, those slants in their thinking.
-How those biases in their self talk are not helpful, WHY they are not helpful.
+Therapy can uncover how those biases that appear in self talk are not helpful and WHY they are not helpful.

 This really is key to good mental health.
 In fact its key to healthy communities and relationships.
 We would all be a lot nicer to ourselves and others if we took a moment before we made our mind up about someone or something.

 If your thinking is not healthy, if you know you are having angry or resentful thoughts and worry a lot.
 Perhaps you find yourself not able to relate in your relationship?
 If you relate to any of this then therapy genuinely can help you.
 Probably help you a lot quicker than you realise and with such positive unburdening effects you can barely imagine just now.